 Eden-Petteril-Caldew Transect Air Photo and Lidar Mapping Project

 The adjoining Hadrian’s Wall and Cumbrian Terrestrial Minerals Resource (CTMR) NMP projects revealed prehistoric enclosures, Iron Age and/or Roman farmsteads and fields systems and later features.
 Some of these monuments survive as earthworks and others were seen as cropmarks.
-It is likely that this project area has similar potential.
+This project area has similar potential.
 It is crucial to have these monuments documented and on a map so that when schemes such as Carlisle’s planned Southern Relief Road are implemented the archaeologists and planners can take appropriate action on the ground.

 New light on an old discovery